grnet/synnefo/docs/plankton-api-guide.rst

 Add or update an image
 ----------------------

-According to the Synnefo approach, this request performs two functionalities:
+According to the Synnefo approach, this request performs two operations:

-* registers a new image to Plankton
+* registers a new image to Cyclades/Image
 * commits metadata for the new image
 * update the metadata of an existing image

 The physical image file must be uploaded on a `Pithos+ <pithos.html>`_ server, at a space accessible by the user.
 The Pithos+ location of the physical file acts as a key for the image (image ids and image locations are uniquely coupled).

 According to the OpenStack approach, this request performs the first two functionalities by uploading the the image data and metadata to Glance.
 In Glance, the update mechanism is not implemented with this specific request.

 =========== ====== ======== ======
-URI         Method Plankton Glance
+URI         Method Image    Glance
 =========== ====== ======== ======
 ``/images`` POST   ✔        ✔
 =========== ====== ======== ======